MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/project-management/define-project-calendars.md

 ms.assetid:
 ms.search.region: Global
 ms.search.industry: Service industries
-ms.author: suvaidya
+ms.author: ruhercul
 ms.dyn365.ops.version:
 ms.search.validFrom: 2020-10-01
 ---

 # Define project calendars

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 To create a project schedule, you create a project calendar template that defines the number of working hours per day and any business closures.
 To create a project calendar template, you associate a work template with the **Calendar template** field for the project.
 Follow these steps to create a work template.

-1. In Project operations, in the left navigation pane, select **Resources**.
+1. In the left navigation pane, select **Resources**.
 2. On the **Resources** list page, open a user record, and then select **Show Work Hours**.

   > [!NOTE]